-Departure was extremely helpful.
+It’s been extremely helpful.
 It is a creative economic promotion-tool, which is also, in regards to the art scene, taps into a certain fear involving the commercialisation of the arts.
-However, departure provided me with a pleasant professional boost.
+However, the agency provided me with a pleasant professional boost.
 I was able to spend money and start work on things that would have otherwise seemed too daring.
 The only thing that bothers me is that now I have to take care of two separate bookkeeping accounts now (laughs).

 Do you have any favourite artists?